jgrosse01/CS495_PythonWebProject/README.md

 # CS495_PythonWebProject
 A simple web based project which surpasses the minimum requirements for the CS495 Python Web Project.

-Ensure that you have installed Python Flask on your local system (though this should work with the virtual environment enclosed).
+1. Ensure that you have installed Python Flask on your local system (though this should work with the virtual environment enclosed).
-Use python to run main.py from the command line.
+2. Use python to run main.py from the command line.
-Do not separate or re-locate any of the files in the file-system.
+3. Do not separate or re-locate any of the files in the file-system.
-Go to 127.0.0.1:5000.
+4. Go to 127.0.0.1:5000.
-Enjoy.
+5. Enjoy.

+Note: requires python Flask, programmed and compiled on python 3.10